milijavia97/gittutorial/Loops.md

 for iterator_var in sequence: for iterator_var in sequence: statements(s) statements(s)

+- Loop Control Statements:
-6.Loop Control Statements: Loop control statements change execution from its normal sequence.
+Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
 Python supports the following control statements.

 Continue Statement: It returns the control to the beginning of the loop.